cesarczy/cesarczy/README.md

 ---

+# 🎯 Goals

+- 🚀 Build scalable web applications
+- 🏛️ Apply Clean Architecture and DDD
+- ☁️ Improve Cloud and DevOps skills
+- 🤝 Contribute to Open Source projects
+- 📚 Keep learning every day

+---

 <div align="center">

 ### 💡 Favorite Quote

-*"First, solve the problem.
-Then, write the code."* — John Johnson
+> **"First, solve the problem.
+Then, write the code."**
+>
+> *John Johnson*

+---

+⭐ If you like my projects, consider leaving a star!

 </div>